 - Material: GORE-TEX Pro

 - Weight: 217 g

 - Men/Women options: Yes

 PROS: Comfortable, thoughtful fit, great all-around

-CONS: Limited colors, not ideal for roadies, expensive
+CONS: Limited colors, not ideal for roadies, expensive, not a removable hood

-Looking for a raincoat that looks cool and feels comfortable wearing in everyday life, but also is designed to make your commute to work perfectly dry?
-Enter the Storm Salute from Chrome, a messenger-chic urban raincoat that’s designed to be comfy on and off the bike.
+Looking for a raincoat that looks cool and feels comfortable wearing in everyday life, but is also designed to make your commute to work perfectly dry?
+Enter the Storm Salute Commute from Chrome, a messenger-chic urban raincoat that’s designed to be comfy on and off the bike.

 - Colors: Black and Olive

 - MSRP: $190